 Being unhappy isn't the same as being depressed.
 Depression is a term often used loosely to describe how we feel after a bad week at work or when we get dumped.
-But major depressive disorder—a type of depression—is much more complicated.
-The specific symptoms and signs determine whether it's depression or just a case of the Mondays.
+But major depressive disorder — a type of depression — is much more complicated.
+There are specific symptoms and signs that determine whether it's depression or just a case of the Mondays.

-Determining if persistent, unshakable feelings are a result of depression can start the process of eradicating them from your life.
+Determining if persistent, unshakable feelings are a result of depression can start the process of healing and recovery life.
 Read through these warning signs and test yourself to see if it's time to see a professional.

 Major depression is a mood disorder that affects the way you feel about life in general.
 Having a hopeless or helpless outlook on your life is the most commonly associated symptom of depression.
 Other feelings may be worthlessness, self-hate, or inappropriate guilt.
 Common, reoccurring thoughts of depression are vocalized as, "It's all my fault," or "What's the point?"

-Depression can take the pleasure or enjoyment out of things you love.
-A loss of interest or withdrawal from activities that you once looked forward to—sports, hobbies, or going out with friends—is yet another telltale sign of major depression.
+Depression can take the pleasure or enjoyment out of the things you love.
+A loss of interest or withdrawal from activities that you once looked forward to — sports, hobbies, or going out with friends — is yet another telltale sign of major depression.
 Another symptom of major depression is a decreased sex drive and even impotence.

 Depression is also linked to insomnia, as one might lead to the other and vice versa.
 They can also make each other worse.
-The lack of quality, restful sleep can also lead to anxiety, which is discussed on the next page.
+The lack of quality, restful sleep can also lead to anxiety.

 Weight and appetite can fluctuate differently for each person with major depression.
 Some will have an increased appetite and gain weight while others won't be hungry and lose weight.
 A distinguishing factor to determine if the dietary changes are related to depression is whether they are intentional or not.
-If they're not, it's a clue that something larger is wrong.
+If they're not, it might be a clue that something larger is wrong.

 One minute it's an outburst of anger.
 The next you're crying uncontrollably.
 Nothing outside of you prompted the change, but your emotions are up and down at a moment's notice.
 Depression can swing your moods around, keeping you away from the calm you so desperately want.
 In a similar way to another mood disorder, bipolar disorder, moods can fluctuate uncontrollably, which is one reason why the two are often confused.